kyllew/kuisser/public/Domain 1 Questions.md

 		The other answers are not suitable because:
 		A. Amazon Rekognition - For image and video analysis, not text content
 		C. SageMaker built-in algorithms - Would require labeled training data
-		D. Amazon Polly - For text-to-speech conversion, not content moderation Resource URL:
+		D. Amazon Textract - Designed for extracting text and data from scanned documents, not for analyzing sentiment or detecting harmful content in text that's already digital
+	Resource URL:
 	https://docs.aws.amazon.com/comprehend/latest/dg/toxicity.html

 Q152
-A media company wants to analyze viewer behavior and demographics to recommend personalized content.
-The company wants to deploy a customized ML model in its production environment.
-The company also wants to observe if the model quality drifts over time.
+A streaming service wants to examine audience viewing patterns and characteristics to suggest tailored programming.
+The company wants to implement a specially developed ML model in its live environment.
+The company also wants to track if the model effectiveness degrades with time.
-Which AWS service or feature meets these requirements?
+Which AWS service or feature satisfies these requirements?
 Options:
 A. Amazon Rekognition
 B. Amazon SageMaker Clarify
-C. Amazon Comprehend
+C. Amazon Personalize
 D. Amazon SageMaker Model Monitor

 Correct Answer: